AltropInc/alt/doc/script/StatementMatch.md

 # Match Statement

-A `match` statement provides pattern matching via match cases, which are simular [switch cases](StatementSwitch.md).
-Match cases are more powerful and allows for more complicated pattern matching.
+A `match` statement provides pattern matching via match cases, which are similar [switch cases](StatementSwitch.md).
+Match cases are more powerful and allow for more complicated pattern matching.

 The match statement syntax:
 ```altscript